 Previously, you would be able to confirm whether or not your business met the standards of fire safety through being issued a fire safety certificate.
 This came under the Fire Precautions Act 1971, but as the FSO changed this in 2005, possessing a fire safety certificate is no longer a valid indication that your working environment is safe.

 Instead of this, you’re now required to undergo a thorough fire risk assessment, which should be conducted by a qualified contractor.
-The responsible person must arrange the fire risk assessment, and if they fail to do this, they will be endangering their workforce and breaking the law.
+The responsible person must arrange the assessment, particularly for a fire safety audit conducted by inspectors.
+If they fail to do this, they will be endangering their workforce and breaking the law.

 A fire risk assessment will identify every possible fire hazard, as well as ways to reduce or completely remove them.
 After it has been carried out, a written report from the assessment should be kept, regularly reviewed and updated based on any changes.
 This report is often used as part of the fire safety training that employees must have.